 Each church should determine at one of its regularly called business meetings the number of church board members who must be present at a church board meeting to constitute a quorum.
+Votes by proxy or letter shall not be accepted.

-Work of the Board. - 1.
+Work of the Board-1.
 Planning evangelism in all of its phases.
 Since evangelism is the primary work of the church, the first item on the agenda of each church board meeting is to relate directly to the evangelization of the missionary territory of the church.
 In addition, once each quarter of the year the entire church board meeting can well be devoted to plans for evangelism.
 The board will study local field committee recommendations for evangelistic programs and methods.
 It will determine how these can best be implemented by the church.
 The pastor and the church board will initiate and develop plans for public evangelistic campaigns.
 2. Coordinating outreach programs of departments.
 The church board is responsible for coordinating the work of all church departments.
-This includes the outreach programs of lay activities, Sabbath School, youth, health, education, and temperance.
+This includes the outreach programs of Lay Activities, Sabbath School, Youth, Health, Education, and Temperance.
 Each of these departments develops its plans for outreach within its own sphere.
 To avoid conflict in timing and competition in securing volunteer helpers, and to achieve maximum beneficial results, coordination is essential.
 Before completing and announcing plans for any program, each department should submit its plans to the church board for approval.
 The departments also report to the church board on the progress and results of their outreach programs.
 The church board may suggest to the departments how their programs can contribute to the preparation, conduct, and follow-up of a public evangelistic campaign.

 3. Dividing and assigning missionary territory.
 As far as possible, each family and member should be encouraged to accept an assignment of territory.
 Every home in the church territory will thus be assigned to a church member.
-The member will be encouraged to pray daily for those living in every home in his/her territory and to begin making missionary contacts in every home of one section of that territory.
+The member will be encouraged to pray daily for those living in every home in his or her territory and to begin making missionary contacts in every home of one section of that territory.